fransua/ecolopy/doc/source/tutorial/load_abundance.rst

 RSA curve
 ^^^^^^^^^

-An other way to see quickly how out abundance looks-like is to print relative species abundance curve (RSA) with :func:`ecolopy.abundance.Abundance.rsa_ascii`:
+An other way to see quickly how out abundance looks-like is to print relative species abundance curve (RSA) with :func:`ecolopy.abundance.Community.rsa_ascii`:
 ::
-  print abd.rsa_ascii(pch='o', width=90, height=40)
+  print com.rsa_ascii(pch='o', width=90, height=40)
   """
   (%) Relative
-  Abundances
+  Communitys

   8.0021 +o
          |